apptainer/apptainer-admindocs/configfiles.rst

 -  v2 documentation:
    https://www.kernel.org/doc/Documentation/cgroup-v2.txt

-{Singularity} 3.9 and above can apply resource limitations to systems configured for both cgroups v1 and the v2 unified hierarchy.
+{Project} 3.9 and above can apply resource limitations to systems configured for both cgroups v1 and the v2 unified hierarchy.
 Resource limits are specified using a TOML file that represents the ``resources`` section of the OCI runtime-spec: